hhhuang/OwnTonePlayer/README.md

 * Python 3
 * QT 5
 * Operating system: Windows/Mac/Linux and so on.
 The code has been verified on Windows 10 and Mac OS Mojave.
 * A collection of audio files that is manipulated by an OwnTone server.
 [More information of the setup of the OwnTone server](https://github.com/owntone/owntone-server).
+The OwnTone server has to enable websocket for receiving push notifications.
 * An ideal setting is comprised of a standalone music server running the OwnTone service, a standalone music renderer like a Hi-Fi DAC/Stream Player that supports Apple AirPlay or [Shairport Sync](https://github.com/mikebrady/shairport-sync), and this player installed on another powerful desktop/laptop in the same LAN.

 ## Setup